 Facing a criminal charge is often an overwhelming experience, no matter if the charge is a misdemeanor or felony.
-Though many people think of felonies as far more grave than misdemeanors—and felonies do, in fact, tend to carry more severe penalties—both felony and misdemeanor charges are taken quite seriously by law enforcement and prosecutors.
-In most cases, the prosecution will seek the maximum punishment for both felony and misdemeanor charges.
+Though many people think of felonies as far more grave than misdemeanors—and felonies tend to carry more severe penalties—both felony and misdemeanor charges are taken quite seriously by law enforcement and prosecutors.
+Frequently, the prosecutor will seek significant ramifications for both felony and misdemeanor charges.

 If you are facing a felony or misdemeanor conviction in Colorado, there are many things you need to know about your legal rights.
-Our Boulder, Colorado criminal defense attorney can help you understand what to expect from the legal process, offering compassionate guidance and aggressive advocacy of your rights.
-At Barre M. Sakol, P.C., we strive to provide all our clients with superior quality representation.
+Our Boulder, Colorado attorney can help you understand what to expect from the legal process, offering compassionate guidance and aggressive advocacy of your rights, whether charged with a felony or misdemeanor.
+At Barre M. Sakol, P.C., we strive to provide all our clients with superior representation.

 The Colorado Felony & Misdemeanor Arrest Process

 One of the most important things to remember after you are charged or arrested for a crime is your right to remain silent.
-It is wise to strongly consider the possible implications of making a statement to the authorities.
-There are strong legal implications that come with making a false statement to the authorities and, therefore, you are better off remaining silent in nearly every situation.
+It is wise to consider the possible implications of making a statement to the authorities.
+Substantial legal implications come with making a false statement to the authorities; therefore, you are better off remaining silent in nearly every situation.

 If you’ve been charged with a crime, it’s wise to do the following: